 GONG FOIL ALLVATOR FRONT WING PRO VELOCE – HOur ultra high aspect surf wings for maximum glide.

-GONG FOIL ALLVATOR FRONT WING PRO YPRA – SModerate high aspect wings to win in slalom.
+GONG FOIL ALLVATOR FRONT WING PRO YPRA – SThe World Champion front wing in Surf-Freestyle and Freefly-Slalom.

 Showing all 5 results